CeleritasCelery/coredumped/content/post/text-showdown-gap-buffers-vs-ropes.md

 Forcing a copy makes the gap buffer take about three times as long, but it is still faster than the rope implementations.

-### saving {#saving}
+### Saving {#saving}

 What about saving a file?
-Here we are not going to benchmark the actual file system overhead, but instead use "writing the contents to a string" as a proxy.
+Here we are not going to benchmark the actual file system overhead, but instead use "writing the contents of 1GB to a string" as a proxy.

 {{< figure src="/images/save.png" >}}

 All containers are pretty comparable on this front.

-## multiple cursors {#multiple-cursors}
+## Multiple cursors {#multiple-cursors}

 Back in 2017, Chris Wellons wrote a [blog post](https://nullprogram.com/blog/2017/09/07/) titled "Gap Buffers Are Not Optimized for Multiple Cursors".
 It makes the case that since gap buffers have to move the gap buffer back to the first cursor for each edit (a O(n) operation), they don't scale well with multiple cursors.
 So instead of using multiple cursors, you should use some other editing operation like macros.
 [This](https://github.com/hauleth/sad.vim#why-not-multiple-cursors) idea [has](https://cdacamar.github.io/data%20structures/algorithms/benchmarking/text%20editors/c++/editor-data-structures/) now [become](https://github.com/emacs-ng/emacs-ng/issues/378#issuecomment-907577662) part [of](https://vms.wwwtech.de/notes/360) Internet [lore](https://vuink.com/post/ahyycebtenz-d-dpbz/blog/2017/09/07).

 I was not convinced by this argument.
 For one thing, there are no benchmarks, and many things that make sense intuitively don't play out that way in the real world.
-Also I realized you can avoid the overhead of moving the gap back to the first cursor with this one weird trick (computer scientists hate him!): Every time you do an edit, you reverse the direction you iterate through the cursors.
+Also, I realized you can avoid the overhead of moving the gap back to the first cursor with this one weird trick (computer scientists hate him!): Every time you do an edit, you reverse the direction you iterate through the cursors.
 If in one edit you go from the first cursor to the last, then in the next edit you go from the last cursor to the first.
 This saves the overhead of moving the gap back to the first cursor each time.
 Essentially you just sweep the gap back and forth as you make edits.
 Let's benchmark this and see how well it works.

 {{< figure src="/images/smart_diff.png" >}}